Expression

 GtkBuilder has support for creating expressions.
 The syntax here can be used where a GtkExpression object is needed like in a <property> tag for an expression property, or in a <binding name="property"> tag to bind a property to an expression.

 To create a property expression, use the <lookup> element.
 It can have a type attribute to specify the object type, and a name attribute to specify the property to look up.
-The content of <lookup> can either be an element specfiying the expression to use the object, or a string that specifies the name of the object to use.
+The content of <lookup> can either be an element specifying the expression to use the object, or a string that specifies the name of the object to use.

 Example: